-I was as prepared as I could be for the physical pain of giving birth (which is to say, I didn’t know what the hell to expect, exactly, but I knew to expect pain).
-But the aftermath?
-Not so much.
-I mean, it’s not like I thought I was going to push out a baby and go to SoulCycle the next day, but in all the preparing for the actual birth and then, you know, caring for a baby, I just didn’t think as much about postpartum care — the actual physical recovery part.
+I felt relatively prepared to give birth (which is to say, I didn’t know what the hell to expect, exactly, but I knew to expect pain?), but had no idea about the hours and days afterwards — or what postpartum essentials I’d truly need.
+I mean, it’s not like I thought I was going to push out a baby and go to SoulCycle the next day, but in all the preparing for the actual birth and then, you know, caring for a baby, I just didn’t think as much about what to buy for postpartum care — the actual physical recovery part.

 The fact is, “recovering from childbirth takes time and care.
 There are so many parts of the body that have to recover from birth, whether it’s vaginal or C-section,” says Dr. Jessica Shepherd MD, an OB-GYN and women’s health expert.
 “Vaginal deliveries typically heal within six weeks, and C-section healing can take up to 12 weeks if uncomplicated, but it’s also important to remember that total body healing can take up to one year — so be kind to yourself.”

-So on that note, we asked a group of experts — Shepherd, the DTI doula community and other moms — for the items that helped them heal, recover and just plain feel better after giving birth.
+So on that note, we asked a group of experts — Shepherd, the DTI doula community and other moms — for the postpartum care essentials that birth parents need to invest in to heal, recover, and just plain feel better after giving birth.

-Anything-but-thong underwear: You saw that pic of Chrissy Teigen in her mesh underwear, right?
+You saw that pic of Chrissy Teigen in her mesh underwear, right?
 Ask for extras if you’re in the hospital, because those things are lifesavers.
 Adult diapers (yes, really) are a legit option for the at-home aftermath too.
-Because trust me: There will be blood, and you don’t want to be that person who discovers she has nothing but thongs in her underwear drawer.
+Because trust me: You don’t want to be that person who discovers she has nothing but thongs in her underwear drawer.
 (Not up to the job and… ouch.)
-So buy some adult diapers and/or a multipack of granny panties or boy shorts (mom Nicole Hansel loved super-comfy Pact boy shorts) that will actually hold a padsicle.
+So buy some comfy underwear (Knickey is a great option made with super-soft organic cotton, and mom Nicole Hansel loved super-comfy Pact boy shorts) that will actually hold a padsicle.
 Which brings us to…